dinosts/platform-go-challenge/README.md

 - Which Database to use?<br/>
   Since the challenge does not require using a real database, I will implement an in-memory store for simplicity.
   Thanks to the current layered architecture, the code remains loosely coupled, making it straightforward to switch to a real database in the future without significant refactoring.
-  In a real life scenario I would probably select a nosql database since assets have varying structures and we it does not require complex relational queries.
+  In a real life scenario I would probably select a nosql database since assets have varying structures and it does not require complex relational queries.